agilecrm/rest-api/README.md

 ###dev/api/tasks/pending/{num-days}
 Method: GET

-	Retrieve all tasks of the current user.
-It will return a list of task as a JSON Array.
+	- Retrieves all the tasks of the current user.
+It will return the list of tasks as a JSON Array.

 ###Using curl
 ```sh